VictorBobrovskiy/VictorBobrovskiy/README.md

 🌱 I’m currently learning Kotlin

-👯 I’m looking to collaborate on gaining more working experience

-🤔 I’m looking for help with finding a job
+🤔 I’m looking for a job in Buenos Aires, Argentina